Evaluating staff and student experience of contemplative pedagogies

 Project: Evaluating Staff and Student Experiences of Contemplative Pedagogies

-This project builds off the Centre’s Contemplative Pedagogy Initiative, in which a network of educators is implementing contemplative approaches in a range of undergraduate and postgraduate subject offerings, including the Centre’s flagship undergraduate subject The Art & Science of Meditation.
-The research will systematically examine the experiences for both students and educators in each subject, considering outcomes in relation to wellbeing, engagement, belonging, and depth of learning.
-It will also examine the affordances and barriers to successful implementation of contemplative pedagogies in different subject contexts.
+This project builds on the Centre’s Contemplative Pedagogy Initiative, in which a network of educators is implementing contemplative approaches in a range of undergraduate and postgraduate subject offerings, including the Centre’s flagship undergraduate subject The Art and Science of Meditation.
+The research systematically examines the experiences for both students and educators in each subject, considering outcomes in relation to wellbeing, engagement, belonging, and depth of learning.
+It also examines the affordances and barriers to successful implementation of contemplative pedagogies in different subject contexts.

 Project: Dialogising Contemplative Pedagogies Across Academic Disciplines